filipkilibarda/Ants-on-a-Polygon/README.md

     (n-2) × 180° / n

-where `n` is the number of sides, we can determine the angle `a` as shown in the image.
+where `n` is the number of sides (of the polygon that the ants form), we can determine the angle `a` as shown in the image.
 From that, we determine that the ant infront is moving at a speed of

     v sin(a)